morskyjezek/si676-2024-activities/_posts/2024-10-07-lab-5-requests-newcontent.md

 ### 2. Retrieve JSON data for items

 The `loc.gov` website allows for responses to be requested in a data format, like JSON.
-Using the same three items as above, write a block of Python code using the `requests` library that will request and retrieve the data about the items above, then save them in local files.
+Using the same three items as above, write a block of Python code using the `requests` library that will request and retrieve the JSON data about the items above, then save them in local JSON files.

 ### 3. Use a different parameter